benconda/collection/README.md

 # Collection
-Just another collection library, powered by generators, using static analysis, generics, easily extendable and immutable. **Lazy** by design
+Just another collection library, powered by generators, using static analysis, generics, easily extendable and immutable. **Lazy** by design and memory friendly.

 # Requirement
 To use this library you need at least php 8.0